mgelsm/Airbnb_predictions/README.md

-# Airbnb Challenge : Where will a new guest book their first travel experience?
+# Airbnb Challenge : Where will new guests book their first travel experience?

 # Abstract

 This project will be developped within the framework of the course An Introduction to Data Science.
 It is inspired by a Kaggle challenge proposed in February 2016 via their [website] (https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data).
-It aims at determining where a new guest will book their first travel experience.
+It aims at determining where new guests will book their first travel experience.
 By accurately predicting this information, Airbnb can share more personalized content with their community, decrease the average time to first booking, and better forecast demand.

 # Description